Skip to content

 The problem

-For GNV (Grandi Navi Veloci) and other enterprise clients, front-end projects kept starting from a blank page: slow kickoffs, diverging stacks and uneven quality across teams.
+Consulting through adesso.it for one of the Mediterranean's leading ferry operators and other enterprise clients, front-end projects kept starting from a blank page — slow kickoffs, diverging stacks and uneven quality across teams.

 The approach

-As Frontend Architect: architecture of the ticket and cabin booking and issuance platform, a reusable walking skeleton, style and quality guidelines, automation and testing scripts adopted across projects.
+As Frontend Architect: architecture of the ticketing and cabin-booking platform, a reusable walking skeleton, style and quality guidelines, automation and testing scripts adopted across projects.

 The result

-The ticketing platform shipped on a solid architecture, then reused as the foundation for new front-end projects with quality gates baked in from the first commit.
+The ticketing platform shipped on a solid architecture and was then reused as the foundation for new front-end projects with quality gates baked in from the first commit.

 Read the case study